Monday Market: 1979 fire

 The 1979 Monday Market Fire was a devastating fire outbreak that completely destroyed the Monday Market in Maiduguri, Nigeria.
-The incident led to the reconstruction and expansion of the market, which was later reopened in 1985 under the administration of Major-General Abubakar Waziri.
+The market was rebuilt and expanded, and reopened in 1985 under the administration of Major-General Abubakar Waziri.

 2023 fire

-In 2023 Maiduguri Monday Market fire was a major fire outbreak that occurred on February 26, 2023, at the Monday Market in Maiduguri, Borno State, Nigeria.
+A major fire outbreak occurred on February 26, 2023 at the Monday Market.
 The fire, which started around 2:00 AM, destroyed approximately 13,000 shops, affecting the livelihoods of over 20,000 traders.